-10. Preventing radicalisation
+18. Preventing radicalisation

-10.1 Protecting children from the risk of radicalisation is part of the school's wider safeguarding duties.

-10.2 Thackley Primary School will actively assess the risk of pupils being drawn into terrorism.

-10.3 Staff will be alert to changes in pupils' behaviour which could indicate that they may be in need of help or protection.

-10.4 Staff will use their professional judgement to identify pupils who may be at risk of radicalisation and act appropriately, which may include making a referral to the Channel programme.
-The school will work with the LSCB as appropriate.

-10.5 The school will ensure that they engage with parents/carers and families, as they are in a key position to spot signs of radicalisation.
-In doing so, the school will assist and advise family members who raise concerns, and provide information for support mechanisms.

-10.6 Any concerns over radicalisation will be discussed with a child's parents/carers, unless the school has reason to believe that the child would be placed at risk as a result.
+- 18.1 For the purpose of this policy, we have used the following definitions: - "Radicalisation" refers to the process by which a person comes to support terrorism and extremist ideologies - "Extremism" refers to the vocal or active opposition to fundamental British values, e.g. individual liberty and the rule of law - [New] "Terrorism" refers to an action that endangers or causes serious violence to a person or people, property, or electronic system, which is designed to influence the government, intimidate the public, or advance a cause - 18.2 Protecting children from the risk of radicalisation is part of the school's wider safeguarding duties. - 18.3 Thackley Primary School will actively assess the risk of pupils being drawn into terrorism. - 18.4 Staff will be alert to changes in pupils' behaviour which could indicate that they may be in need of help or protection. - 18.5 Staff will use their professional judgement to identify pupils who may be at risk of radicalisation and act appropriately, which may include making a referral to the Channel programme.
+The school will work with the LSCB as appropriate. - 18.6 The school will ensure that they engage with parents/carers and families, as they are in a key position to spot signs of radicalisation.
+In doing so, the school will assist and advise family members who raise concerns, and provide information for support mechanisms. - 18.7 Any concerns over radicalisation will be discussed with a child's parents/carers, unless the school has reason to believe that the child would be placed at risk as a result.